larry-athey/rpi-smart-still/README.md

 The main focus of this project is to read temperatures and control cooling water via servo controlled valves while monitoring the output proof.
 It's upon on the distiller themselves to take cuts because there is no way to make those determinations electronically without a gas chromatograph mass spectrometer.
 I don't know any hobbyists who can afford one of those.
 Even a small used one is $6000 on eBay.

 Even though the still that I'm working with is the Still Spirits boiler and their copper T-500 column, this system will work with any other still as long as it has a dephlegmator.
 I don't have the room for anything larger and don't need to upgrade because of how little I actually drink.
-I just do this as a hobby, electronics and programming are also hobbies of mine.
+I just do distilling as a hobby, electronics and programming are also hobbies of mine.
 So, here we are.
 LOL!!!

 The T-500 column in its default configuration that Still Spirits designed it is a one-trick-pony.
 Reflux only, no pot still flavor, pretty much only good for making neutral spirits.
 Once a person controls the condenser and dephleg cooling separately, it's then possible to run a T-500 in pot still mode and have a more controlled reflux system.
 This allows you to target a higher proof than the constantly declining proof in pot still mode, while still retaining pot still flavor.